apache/hadoop/hadoop-tools/hadoop-aws/src/site/markdown/tools/hadoop-aws/committer_architecture.md

 considered valid.

-There is an expectation that the Job Driver and tasks can communicate: if a task perform any operations itself during the task commit phase, it shall only do this when instructed by the Job Driver.
+There is an expectation that the Job Driver and tasks can communicate: if a task performs any operations itself during the task commit phase, it shall only do this when instructed by the Job Driver.
 Similarly, if a task is unable to communicate its final status to the Job Driver, it MUST NOT commit is work.
 This is very important when working with S3, as some network partitions could